Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Pride and Ski Festival

 Whistler Pride Events

-Below are some of the main events that take place in 2025.
-There are other events besides the ones listed, but these are some of the biggest.
+Below are some of the main events that took place in 2025.
+There were other events besides the ones listed, but these were some of the biggest.
+These events will likely be similar in 2026, although exact details are to be confirmed.

 Daily Ski and Après Sessions

 The sessions are casual hangout events that provide a relaxed way to meet other attendees.
-Lunch afterwards is at Buffalo Bills at 4122 Village Green.
+Lunch afterwards was at Buffalo Bills at 4122 Village Green.

 Annual Pride Parade